-Verbena is a genus in the Verbenaceae family, originating in the Americas and Asia and now widely grown and cultivated as ornamental garden plants.
-They are annual or perennial herbaceous or subshrub species with tiny flowers held aloft in dense flat-topped spikes or panicles.
-Varieties sold as annuals or bedding plants are generally not hardy and are often raised for annual hanging baskets and containers.
-There are more hardy varieties available including the ever-popular Verbena bonariensis with its unusual tall square-profiled stems.
+Verbena is a genus in the Verbenaceae family, originating in the Americas and Asia, and widely grown and cultivated as ornamental garden plants.
+They are annual or perennial, herbaceous or subshrub species with tiny flowers held aloft in dense flat-topped spikes or panicles.
+Many Verbena species are long-flowering, but only a handful of species are fully hardy.
+Those sold as annuals or bedding plants are generally not hardy, and are often raised for annual hanging baskets and containers.
+The more hardy varieties available include the ever-popular Verbena bonariensis, with its unusual tall square-profiled stems.
+Particularly in frost-prone areas, it's advised to protect plants with a dry winter mulch.

 Flowers can be cut for floral arrangements.